MikkoNumminen/HRManager/README.md

 ### Features and Enhancements

 - **Refactor:** Improved code organization and maintainability.
+- **Pending**: Refactor Teams Management to use a similar design to Persons Management.
+- **Pending**: Fix: Removing people now also removes them from every manager positions.

 # Patch Notes (0.92)

 ### Features and Enhancements

-- **Fix:** Removing people now also removes them from every team and manager position.
+- **Fix:** Removing people now also removes them from every team member positons.
 - **Fix:** Adding a manager to a team also adds them as a member of the team.
 - **Feat:** Implement transactions for all database modifications.

 # Under Development

-- **Pending**: Refactor Teams Management to use a similar design to Persons Management.
 - **Pending**: Add top bar with user authentication.

 # Further development